PARKING CITATION APPEAL PROCESS

-This review process is administered by SP+ (the City’s on-street parking operator) who closely follows all parking related Annapolis City Code 12.20 -stopping, Standing & Parking) to ensure citations are issued properly, accurately and consistently.
+This review process is administered by the City’s on-street parking operator(s) who closely follows all parking related Annapolis City Code Title 12 to ensure citations are issued properly, accurately and consistently.

-The Office of the State’s Attorney has provided the City of Annapolis, or SP+ as the City’s approved agent, the authority to review and adjust parking citations under limited conditions including:
+The Office of the State’s Attorney has provided the City of Annapolis and the City’s approved agent(s), the authority to review and adjust parking citations under limited conditions including:

 - Improperly written